What's the Big Idea?

 THANKS FOR THE SUPPORT!

 BRITDOC is a UK-based not-for-profit organisation backed by Channel 4 TV.
 It is dedicated to reinventing funding and distribution models for British documentary filmmakers.
-As well as funding ground breaking social-issue films (such as 2014 Oscar nominees Dirty Wars and The Square, 2012 Oscar nominee Hell & Back Again, and Tribeca 2104 hit Virung), the Foundation brokers relationships between filmmakers and the NGO and brand sectors in the UK to create better, more effective films.
+As well as funding ground breaking social-issue films (such as Oscar nominees CITIZENFOUR, Virunga, Dirty Wars and The Square and Hell & Back Again), the Foundation brokers relationships between filmmakers and the NGO and brand sectors in the UK to create better, more effective films.
 Good Pitch is a key part of our important work in this area.